Alfred Nutt

-Alfred Trübner Nutt (22 November 1856 – 21 May 1910) was an English publisher, folklorist, and Arthurian and Celtic scholar.
-Born in 1856 into a literary family in London, he took over his late father's publishing business in 1878 after studying in France and extensive European business apprenticeships.

-Nutt made significant contributions to the field of folklore studies, founding The Folk-Lore Journal and presiding over The Folklore Society.
-His scholarly pursuits included significant research on the Celtic roots of the Grail legend, collaborative efforts with fellow scholars, and involvement in founding the Irish Texts Society.
-Nutt drowned while attempting to rescue his disabled son from the Seine in 1910.
+Alfred Trübner Nutt (22 November 1856 – 21 May 1910) was an English publisher, folklorist, and scholar of Arthurian literature and Celtic studies.
+Born into a publishing family in London, he succeeded to his father's firm, David Nutt, in 1878.
+He founded The Folk-Lore Journal, served as president of The Folklore Society, and wrote on the Celtic origins of the Grail legend.
+He was also involved in the establishment of the Irish Texts Society.
+Nutt drowned in the Seine in 1910 while trying to rescue his son.

 Biography

 Early life and education

 Alfred Trübner Nutt was born in London on 22 November 1856, the eldest, and only surviving, son of bookseller and publisher David Nutt.
-His mother, Ellen, was the granddaughter of another well-known publisher, William Miller.
-His middle name was inspired by his father's publishing partnership with Nicholas Trübner.
+His mother, Ellen Nutt, was the granddaughter of another publisher, William Miller.
+His middle name came from his father's publishing partnership with Nicholas Trübner.

-Nutt was educated at the University College School, London, and the College de Vitry-le-François, in Vitry-le-François, northeast France.
+Nutt was educated at the University College School, London, and the Collège de Vitry-le-François in Vitry-le-François, France.

 Career

-Nutt spent three years serving a business apprenticeship in Leipzig, Berlin, and Paris, before taking over his late father's business in 1878.
-Nutt was the founder of The Folk-Lore Journal (later Folk-Lore) and was elected president of The Folklore Society in 1897 and 1898.
+Nutt spent three years in a business apprenticeship in Leipzig, Berlin, and Paris before taking over his late father's business in 1878.
+He founded The Folk-Lore Journal (later Folk-Lore) and was elected president of The Folklore Society in 1897 and 1898.

-Nutt was a friend and supporter of Jessie Weston, sharing her interest in Celtic origins of the Grail legend, and publishing some of her books.
-He was also associated with Whitley Stokes, Eleanor Hull and Kuno Meyer and his work had a substantial influence on the scholarship of Roger Sherman Loomis.
-Nutt was also instrumental to the establishment of the Irish Texts Society and his firm produced its early publications.
+Nutt was a friend and supporter of Jessie Weston, shared her interest in the Celtic origins of the Grail legend, and published some of her books.
+He was associated with Whitley Stokes, Eleanor Hull and Kuno Meyer.
+Juliette Wood has described his work as an influence on the scholarship of Roger Sherman Loomis.
+Nutt was also involved in the establishment of the Irish Texts Society, and his firm produced its early publications.

-Nutt produced numerous works of scholarship, including Studies on the Legend of the Holy Grail: With Especial Reference to the Hypothesis of Its Celtic Origin, and his collaboration with Meyer on The Voyage of Bran, Son of Febal, to the Land of the Living; An Old Irish Saga.
-He authored analyses of the Mabinogion and was working on an annotated edition of Matthew Arnold's Study of Celtic Literature at the time of his death.
+His works included Studies on the Legend of the Holy Grail: With Especial Reference to the Hypothesis of Its Celtic Origin and, with Meyer, The Voyage of Bran, Son of Febal, to the Land of the Living; An Old Irish Saga.
+He wrote analyses of the Mabinogion and was working on an annotated edition of Matthew Arnold's Study of Celtic Literature at the time of his death.

 Personal life and death

 In 1885, Nutt married Marie Louise Gelly; they had two sons.

-Nutt drowned in the Seine river, France, while on holiday at Melun, on 21 May 1910.
-He was attempting to rescue his disabled 17-year-old son, who had been dragged into the river when his horse bolted; his son survived.
+Nutt drowned in the Seine while on holiday at Melun on 21 May 1910.
+He had tried to rescue his disabled 17-year-old son, who had been dragged into the river when his horse bolted; his son survived.
 His wife succeeded him as head of the firm.